camgunz/cmp/README.md

 -Wextra ...` along with several other flags, and generates no compilation errors.

-CMP's source is written as readable as possible, using explicit, descriptive variable names and a consistent, clear style.
+CMP's source is written as readably as possible, using explicit, descriptive variable names and a consistent, clear style.

 CMP's source is written to be as secure as possible.
 Its testing suite checks